parkinsons-toolkit/app-content/pages-content/managing-symptoms/thinking-concentration-and-memory.md

 See our _Optimising Wellbeing_ pages within the <a href="/learn/living-with-parkinsons/living-with-parkinsons" class="internal-link">Living with Parkinson's</a> section for more information.

 ### Prompts and Reminders
 - **Lists** – e.g. a “To-do-list” or a list of things to take with you when you go out.
-You can record lists and memos here: _Notes and Lists_.
+You can record lists and memos here: <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a>.
 - **Calendars/organisers** – e.g. to help remember your appointments or friends’ birthdays.
-You can enter your appointments and set reminders here: <a href="/learn//living-with-parkinsons/practical-advice/appointments-and-hospital-stays" class="internal-link">Appointments & Hospital Stays</a>.
+You can enter your appointments and set reminders here: <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a>.
 - **Clocks and alarms** – Having a prominent and easy-to-read clock may help your timekeeping.
 Many devices allow you to set alerts (e.g. setting an alarm clock or a phone alarm to remind you to take your medication or setting the oven timer to remind you when dinner is ready).
 - **Keep track** – if you are struggling to remember things that have happened, you could record them for future reference.
 If you are struggling to remember what has been happening with your Parkinson’s when speaking with healthcare professionals, you could try recording things using the _Symptom & Activity Tracker_.